• Skip to primary navigation

 • Preheat oven to 425F.
 Arrange bread cubes on a baking sheet and toast in the oven for 5-8 minutes, until lightly browned and crisp.
 Remove from pan and set aside.
 Reduce heat to 400F.

-• Grease the baking sheet you used to toast the bread cubes with 1 tbsp of live oil.
+• Grease the baking sheet you used to toast the bread cubes with 1 tablespoon of live oil.
 Add chicken.

 • Using your hands, loosen the skin of the chicken, being careful not to tear it.
 Rub butter underneath loosened skin (make sure you distribute the butter evenly between the breast and the legs).